Beto1821/React-environment-preparation-2025/README.md

 # React-environment-preparation-2025

-## Remeber who creat  the enviroment for project without NPX/VITE
+## Remember who created the environment for the project without NPx/VITE